q1317540161/Computer-Organization/README.md

 # Computer Orgazation
-Here're labs I've done during the computer organization course, including ALU unit and the implementation of simplified CPU writen in **verilog**.
+Here're labs I've done during the computer organization course, including ALU unit and the implementation of simplified CPU written in **verilog**.
 To know details of each lab, you can see the spec in each directory.

 ## Purpose